FREQUENTLY ASKED QUESTIONS

 What is the camper-counselor ratio?

-In the Adventures (grades 1 – 2) and Stars Camps (grades 3 & 4), groups are limited to a 1 to 8, with a Head Counselor, Assistant Counselor and Junior Counselor.
-Many campers attend only part weeks, making the counselor/camper ratio even smaller on most days.
+In the Adventures (grades 1 – 2) and Stars Camps (grades 3 & 4), groups are limited to 1 to 8, with a Head Counselor, Assistant Counselor and Junior Counselor.
+Many campers attend only part weeks, making the counsellor/camper ratio even smaller on most days.

 Teen Quest Camp grades 7, 8 & 9, each group has 2 – 3 Head Counselors that are specially chosen to work with the Teens based on prior experience.